Welcome to Resilience Design.

-Here are a few examples of past work.
-Click on images to view larger size.
+Here are a few examples of my work.

 Pollinator Conservation, Oregon, 2015 A large acreage farm prioritized conservation and sought to achieve Salmon Safe Certification.
 Their first step was to reduce chemical usage on site and create habitat buffers to filter runoff and boost beneficial insect populations.
 A bigger picture view of farm use resulted in much more: a pollinator meadow, native hedgerows, vegetated swales and an small oak woodland restoration, along with an entrance design to facilitate eco-tourism efforts, a nature trail with owl boxes for educational programs and a community garden for farm workers.

 Food and Flowers Every Day, North Portland, 2015 An established garden got a make-over to create even more productive space for growing edibles and cut flowers.
 Fruit trees and vines, native berry bushes and perennial edibles compliment the existing annual vegetable gardens, chicken coop and aquaponics set-up.
 Habitat areas for beneficial insects filled in all the gaps, to create a more balanced garden eco-system.

 Habitat for Kids and Birds, Northeast Portland, 2015 Active space for two little boys was a high priority for this small urban garden.
 A gravel pit, guinea pig hutch, eco-lawn and raised veggie beds provide plenty of opportunities for out door play, while the plantings offer year-round harvest.
 The yard is designed to Backyard Habitat Certification standards, including native plant species in all vegetation layers, steward ship elements such as habitat logs and hummingbird flowers.